If you happen to be left with even more questions after reading our policy – or already have some – do not hesitate to contact us.

 - Additional Safeguards.
 We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of your Information.
 Our security procedures mean that we may request proof of your identity before we disclose Personal Information to you;

-VII.
+VIII.
 International transfer of Data

-VIII.
+IX.
 Retention of your Information

 Codewise stores your Information for a period of time required for the purposes for which it was collected using generally accepted security standards and in compliance with applicable laws.
 Codewise will not retain your Personal Information for longer than required.

-In particular, we store Information about you when you send your enquiry by contact form as well as when you send documents and information through job application form or when you sign up for a newsletter.
+In particular, we store Information about you when you send your enquiry by contact form as well as when you send documents and information through a job application form or when you sign up for a newsletter.
 Such processing will last only for the period of time necessary to achieve the intended purposes.

 Please note, that: